WarnerMeinshegran/Casio-python-games/README.md

 # Descreption
 ## Games
-### Game 1
+### RPS
-Its simply rock paper scissors but with bots
+Its simply rock paper scissors but you play with bot
 ### WhyCuz
 Why because is a 2 player game with bots.
 How its played: